 Together with other activists, Reshetko requested official statistics from the Kharkiv clinics for different types of illnesses of adults and children in the years 2010, 2011, 2012, and 2013, and then examined the situation in different parts of the city.
-When comparing Kharkiv Clinic No. 22 in the Chervonozavodskiy district (which is adjacent to the Zhovteniy district, where the Kharkiv Coke Plant and Termolife are situated), with Kharkov Clinic No. 9 located 10 km from the plants, it turned out that occurrences of pulmonary and bronchial disease in adults is almost 3078 times higher than those in the area distant from the city.
+When comparing Kharkiv Clinic No. 22, in the Chervonozavodskiy district (which is adjacent to the Zhovteniy district, where the Kharkiv Coke Plant and Termolife are situated), with Kharkiv Clinic No. 9, located 10 km from the plants, it turned out that the incidence of pulmonary and bronchial disease in adults is almost 3078 times higher than those in the area distant from the city.
 For other diseases, the difference is 15-20 times higher.
-Diseases of the blood, skin diseases, the circulatory system and abnormalities in children in the affected area are 4 times higher than in the remote area.
+Diseases of the blood, skin diseases, the circulatory system, and abnormalities in children in the affected area are four times higher than in the remote area.
 The number of children born with birth defects that include cerebral palsy, bronchial asthma, diseases of the circulatory system, and deaf-muteness is 4.5 times higher per year in the area affected by the plants.
-Statistics for adult mortality demonstrated that death from cancer in the emission zone for the period from 2003 is 40 times higher, in contrast to the indicators of the remote area of the city.
+Statistics for adult mortality demonstrated that death from cancer in the emission zone for the period from 2003 is 40 times more common in comparison to the indicators for the remote area of the city.

 Death threats came soon